Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Magnetic excitations and spectroscopy

+Figure \ref{Spectrum_d} displays the resulting spectrum with $D_z=0.1 |J_1| = 0.01$ meV, showing that the ground state remains non-degenerate, while the excitation doublets are split more strongly the larger their $|S_z|$ values -- notice that the $\pm S_z$ degeneracies in the spectrum remain.
+Figure \ref{Varying_d} shows how the excitation spectrum changes for larger $D_z$ values, shifting all energies down as $D_z$ increases, splitting degenerate manifolds, and producing some level crossings at high energy in the excitation spectrum with $D_z$ (main panel).

-We calculate the excitation weight profile as function of Zeeman field for a system with $D_z=0.7J_1$, with field dependence shown in Fig.\ \ref{Strong_h_with_d}.
-Notice that the ground state changes from a singlet ($S_z=0$) to a $S_z=1$ at a lower field ($\simeq 2$ T), and that the first excited singlet occurs at around 1.8$J_2$.
-These and other level splittings introduced by the DMI perturbation are naturally reflected in the weight profile shown in Fig.\ \ref{DiffCond_D_heatmap}, for tunneling through the site 1.
-In this case (not shown), tunneling through site 2 produces essentially the same differential conductance profile, indicating that the DMI interaction has effectively involved all sites in this low-energy regime.
+We calculate the excitation weight profile as a function of Zeeman field for the system in Fig.\ \ref{Spectrum_d}, with field dependence shown in Fig.\ \ref{Strong_h_with_d}.
+Notice that the successively increasing polarization of the ground state appears here as well at lower Zeeman field strength.
+However, the $S_z=0$ state in the second excitation manifold shifts from $\simeq 1.8 |J_1|$ (Fig.\ \ref{Strong_h}) to about $2|J_1|$ for this $D_z$ value.
+These shifts produce a general rightward bias (upward in energy) shift in the prominent peaks of the weight profiles in Fig.\ \ref{DiffCond_D_heatmap}.
+Without DMI, these peaks begin at zero-field near $\Delta E \simeq 1.8|J_1|$ and $\simeq 3.7|J_1|$; with DMI, they shift to start $\Delta E \simeq 2$ and $\simeq 4|J_1|$, and the single-tunneling events at higher energy are somewhat stronger.
+In this case (not shown), tunneling through site 2 produces essentially the same differential conductance profile, indicating that the DMI interaction has reduced the site asymmetry, as one would expect.